2020PB/police-brutality/reports/Colorado.md

 ### Journalist injured by tear gas, less-than-lethal round | May 31st

 Journalist Alex Burness was hit by some sort of projectile.
 Later in the night, an officer ordered Burness to turn around and walk in the opposite direction (toward a large cloud of tear gas).
 He shouted "press," but the officer raised his weapon, forcing Burness (and an associate in a neon "press" vest) to walk into the tear gas.
+Journalist Dave Sachs claims something similar happened to him -- he showed his press pass to police but they shoved him into tear gas.

-tags: shoot, projectile, tear-gas, journalist, threaten
+tags: shoot, projectile, tear-gas, journalist, shove, threaten

 id: co-denver-22